Guyberco/legislation-location-tagger/README.md

 This tool may help you to identify and tag locations in Israel legislation.

-This tool was made in a Digital Humanities for CS Students course ןמ Ben Gurion University of the Negev, taught by Yael Netzer.
+This tool was made in a Digital Humanities for CS Students course in Ben Gurion University of the Negev, taught by Yael Netzer.

 The program was writtten mainly in python and uses some other tools.